 A little while ago I mentioned my love for Milky Way chocolates, but there is another Milkyway my heart goes out to.
 His name is Guille Milkyway and he is essentially the Spanish indie-pop group La Casa Azul.
 The band's music is amazing, some of the happiest, most rump shaking songs you'll ever hear with shades of everything from bossa nova to soft rock to disco--Beach Boys via ELO and Camera Obscura, but that description doesn't do it justice.

+Just as interesting is the fact that the co-ed "band" featured in their press photos, television appearances, and music videos is just a fictitious construction designed to reinforce the idea of the band's happy-go-lucky music.
 The band in the video is actually fake (project mastermind Milkyway writes, performs, and records all the songs by himself) but they are completely cute anyway.
 I am drooling over that pink dress in the photo.

-I don't speak Spanish like Danny, I find myself singing along to his songs anyway.
+Although I don't speak Spanish like Danny, I find myself singing along to his songs anyway.
 I'm sure it mostly sounds like gibberish when I do it, but the songs are so catchy and fun I can't help myself.
 The tracks exude happiness and cuteness.
 It's impossible to still be in a bad mood after watching their videos, in which Milkyway makes brief appearances.

 Our favorite song of his is "Superguay" (which translates roughly as "supercool").
 Despite the bright and cheery colors of the video, the song is actually about an ex-girlfriend who leaves the narrator for a hotshot scenester guy, only to be rendered "insubstantial" by his relative supercoolness.
 She seems so inconsequential by his side that the former "queen of disco-parties" now "cannot be seen without a microscope."